 It is useful to check the polarity of the supply so that the connection can be made neutral to neutral and live to live as recommended.
-Your Auto-Trail, however, is fitted with a double pole circuit breaker.
+Your Auto-Trail. however, is fitted with a double pole circuit breaker.
 Check that all Motorhome equipment is set to accept the site supply prior to switching it on.

 Please note that if too many appliances are in operation at one time, the MCB may trip.
 This is a safety measure.
 On some sites, the power is not sufficient to power all appliances.
 If in doubt, consult the site manager or warden.
+When replacing 12V fuses always with a fuse of the correct value.
+NEVER replace with a higher value / rating as this could damage the wiring harness.